 Refs: Genesis 46:26-27, Exodus 1:5, Deuteronomy 10:21-22

 Ok, Jacob plus 66 souls plus Joseph and his two sons already in Egypt then adds up to 70 descendants of Isaac via Jacob in the initial count.
-Also, there were the sons and grandsons' wives, see note at bottom.
+Also there were the sons and grandsons' wives.
+See too the note at bottom about Manasseh and Ephraim.

 So, let's count them in Genesis 46